What's inside this article:

 - Use clear, human-readable language.

-- Separate words with hyphens ("new-york" not "newyork").
+- Separate words with hyphens ('new-york' not 'newyork').

 - Include just words that are essential to convey meaning.

-- Do not include words with no semantic value (such as "a" and "the").
+- Do not include words with no semantic value (such as 'a' and 'the').

-- Do not include prepositions and linking words (such as "and", "of", and "at")
+- Do not include prepositions and linking words (such as 'and', 'of', and 'at')

-Preview the page before you publish
+Preview the page

 - Desktop: Check how the page will look when viewed on a desktop computer.